NYC mayor: Public schools will be all in person this fall - WTMJ

 Children and staff members who have been in physical schoolrooms have been randomly tested for COVID-19, and the city has reported very low rates of virus transmission in the schools.

-The head of the union that represents city teachers said that while there is “no substitute for in-person instruction,” some students might still need a remote option.
+The head of the union that represents city teachers said that while there is “no substitute for in-person instruction,” some students might still need a remote option next fall.

 “We still have concerns about the safety of a small number of students with extreme medical challenges,” said Michael Mulgrew, president of the United Federation of Teachers. ”For that small group of students, a remote option may still be necessary.”